WeaselGames/godot_luaAPI/README.md

 - Call lua functions from GDScript.
 - Choose which libraries you want lua to have access to.
 - Custom LuaCallable type which allows you to get a lua function as a Callable.
 See [examples](#examples) below.
+- LuaError type which is used to report any errors this module or lua run into.
+- LuaThread type which creates a lua thread.
+This is not a OS thread but a coroutine.
 - Object passed as userdata.
 See [examples](#examples) below.
+- Objects can override must of Luas metamethods.
+I.E. __index by defining a function with the same name.
 - Callables passed as userdata, which allows you to push a Callable as a lua function. see [examples](#examples) below.
 - Basic types are passed as userdata (currently: Vector2, Vector3, Color, Rect2, Plane) with a useful metatable.
 This means you can do things like:
 ```lua